Drusavm/Web-Server-for-IoT-System-Management/README.md

-# ESP32 Web Server for IoT System Management (Under Development)
+# Building a test web server to manage an IoT system on the ESP32 board